ncbi/cxx-toolkit/pages/ch_cmconfig.md

 ### Single source tree

-Here, you put your project sources and the Toolkit into the same source tree - for example, in root directory *$HOME/project*, there will be *module* and *toolkit* subdirectories.
+Here, you put your project sources and the Toolkit into the same source tree - for example, in root directory *$HOME/project*, there can be *module* and *toolkit* subdirectories.
 Historically, the Toolkit does not contain *CMakeLists.txt* file in its root directory.
 Create one, it is trivial:

     NCBI_add_subdirectory(src)